Yousef-Ehab-5/Handball-Referee-Management-Assignment-System/README.md

 ## Overview

-The Handball Referee Management System is a web-based platform designed to automate and optimize the process of assigning referees to handball matches.
+The Handball Referee Management System is a APP-based platform designed to automate and optimize the process of assigning referees to handball matches.

-Traditional scheduling methods using Google Forms and Excel spreadsheets often lead to missed assignments, unfair workload distribution, long travel distances, and communication delays.
+Traditional scheduling methods using **Google Forms** and **Excel spreadsheets** often lead to missed assignments, unfair workload distribution, long travel distances, and communication delays.
 This system provides a centralized solution that streamlines referee management, match scheduling, assignment generation, and notifications.

 ---